WARNING! This site is intended for mature individuals over the age of 18.

 - Every book ordered through this website will be personally inscribed and signed by the author.

-The following is an excerpt from the book’s Introduction:
+The following is an excerpt from Running the Gauntlet‘s Introduction:

 “In a 2003 documentary titled The Social History of Piercing, MTV called me “the granddaddy of the modern piercing movement.”
 To be honest, I’m not certain where exactly I fall on that family tree, since the movement also has had its godfathers, godmothers, uncles, aunts, and sundry other relatives: people like Fakir Musafar; my European counterpart Alan Oversby, better known as Mr. Sebastian; Sailor Sid Diller; and Tattoo Samy of Frankfurt.
 It would be more accurate to call me the father of the body piercing industry, making my friend and mentor Doug Malloy its grandfather.
 All of the early pioneers were, of course, missionaries in their own ways, each extolling the joys of body piercing to receptive people they met, but in my opinion that alone would not have been sufficient to launch a movement.
 After all, what point is there in creating a market if there is nothing available to service and support it?